5 exciting dives!

 We will be happy to refund any payment or deposit if you cancel for any reason up to 4 PM the day before your course begins.
 We also refund if you can’t complete the course for any reason.

 Why choose Bali Scuba for my PADI Advanced course?

 Bali Scuba is a PADI Five Star dive center and multiple PADI award-winner.
 We are one of the few dive centers in Bali authorised to conduct PADI professional courses.
 This means we train the Instructors that all the dive centers use.
-We have been running the PADI Advanced Open Water diver course here in Bali for 16 years.
+We have been running the PADI Advanced Open Water diver course here in Bali for 19 years.
 Trust our experienced and well-trained staff and our safety-first procedures.
-We issue GPS-enabled VHF radios to our Divemasters when diving Nusa Penida (or other dive sites with strong currents).
-This means our crew will always find you even if you surface out of sight of the boat.
-This is a fantastic safety innovation and we are proud to be one of the very few dive centers in Bali to use them.

 How much does the PADI Advanced Open Water course cost at Bali Scuba?

 IDR 400,000 per day for dive equipment rental

 - Included: 5 dives, PADI manual, certification fee, lunch and soft drinks, towels, door-to-door transfers (most destinations South Bali)

 - Special bonus: free Nitrox for any diver with Nitrox certification

 Can I get a discount?

 Yes you can.
 Start your PADI Advanced open water course on any Sunday or any Thursday and receive 10% discount.